hyperhyperspace/hhs3-ts/modules/replica/README.md

 Since we cannot, without coordination, prevent these conflicting updates from happening, we're left with two main options:

  - **Automated conflict resolution**: this has been widely explored, mainly in academia.
 R. Jefferson described in [Virtual time](https://dl.acm.org/doi/10.1145/3916.3988) (1985) a do-undo mechanism that replays updates in a deterministic order, cancelling the ones that break consistency.
 Terry et al, in [Managing update conflicts in Bayou, a weakly connected replicated storage system](https://people.eecs.berkeley.edu/~brewer/cs262b/update-conflicts.pdf) (1995) enhance that approach by supporting application-provided conflict resolution procedures, instead of cancellation.
+There are later improvements, but the essence of the idea remains the same.

  - **Conflict internalization**: we can make some conflicted states acceptable by the application, and just expose them through the UI where they can be manually resolved (e.g. what git and similar tools do for collaboration on source code).